JuliaInv/MUMPSjInv.jl/README.md

 ## Installing MUMPS

+This package was tested on Mac and Ubuntu only.
+Here, open a terminal navigate to MUMPS/src and run make.
+Please do a pull-request if you have improvements.

-ToDo: Make MUMPS available from Julia's package manager!
+**ToDo: Make MUMPS available from Julia's package manager! **

 ## Copyright